qtov/ViATc-English/ver 0.5 good/README.md

 Use:
 =====
 - Download and install Autohotkey, simple to learn but powerful. https://autohotkey.com/
-- Download ViATc https://github.com/magicstep/ViATc-0.6-English/archive/master.zip, extract and double-click viatc-0.6.1en.ahk
+- Download ViATc https://github.com/magicstep/ViATc/archive/master.zip, extract and double-click viatc-0.6.1en.ahk
-- Look for a new icon in the tray.
+- Look for a new icon in the tray, right-click on it and choose Help.

 Author
 ======
-- Author of the original Chinese version is linxinhong https://github.com/linxinhong
+- Author of the original Chinese version is linxinhong https://github.com/linxinhong/ViATc linxinhong.sky@gmail.com
-- Translator and maintainer of the English version is magicstep https://github.com/magicstep
+- Translator and maintainer of the English version is magicstep https://github.com/magicstep/ViATc